jabirali/fish-projector/README.md

 # Fish Projector

 Fish plugin for managing code projects.
-Currently, it only works with Git and Python projects, but it may be generalized later.
+Currently, it only handles Git and Python projects, but may be generalized in the future.
 Feel free to send a pull request if you have some suggestions for that.

 Basically, typing `p` or `projector` in Fish lets you fuzzy-search for Git projects in what you define as `$projector_dir` using `fd` and `fzf`.